haruiz/haruiz/README.md

 - Mobile application developer in Android using Kotlin, and Java.
 - Cloud platforms: GCP, Azure and AWS.

 Proficient in .Net, MATLAB, and C++.
-With experience also working with Ml/Dl/Data Science libraries such as Tensorflow, PyTorch, Scikit-Learn, Scipy, Dask, Pandas, and Opencv.
+With experience also working with Ml/Dl/Data Science libraries such as Tensorflow, PyTorch, Scikit-Learn, Scipy, Dask, Pandas, OpenVINO and Opencv.

 ## My journey 🚀